MetOffice/growss/build-sphinx-docs/README.md

       timeout: Timeout for the job in minutes (5)
 ```

+Both of these steps can then be combined to produce a simple build and deploy docuementation
+pipeline for your external repository as follows:

-### Example caller workflow in an external repository
+### Example continuous intergration pipeline in an external repository

 An example workflow to build Sphinx documentation and deploy it to GitHub Pages
 when changes are pushed to the `main` branch: